metabase/metabase/docs/troubleshooting-guide/docker.md

 The logs for the Docker container return an error message after the “Verifying Database Connection” line.

 #### How to fix this:
-Try to connect with `mysql` or `psql` commands with the connection string parameters you are passing in via the environment variables: https://metabase.com/docs/latest/operations-guide/start.html#configuring-the-metabase-application-database
+Try to connect with `mysql` or `psql` commands with the connection string parameters you are passing in [via the environment variables](../operations-guide/configuring-application-database.md).

 If you can’t connect to the database, the problem is due to either the credentials or connectivity.
 Verify that the credentials are correct.
 If you are able to log in with those credentials from another machine then try to make the same connection from the host running the Docker container.